 Table 1.1.
-Development of the Finnish fishing fleet since EU accession, period from 1 January 1995 to 31 December 2019 (as calculated most recently on 19 May 2020).
+Development of the Finnish fishing fleet since EU accession, period from 1 January 1995 to 31 December 2020 (as calculated in accordance with the most recent national and EU fishing register status reports on 23 April 2021).